 If your assignees are craving a more family-centered celebration this holiday season, celebrating with a local family may be a great option.
 There’s nothing quite like sitting around a big table with a prepared meal during the holiday season.
 Many families are eager to extend their homes to expats and some U.S. consulates around the world can help connect interested families.
 This a great way to try local cuisines, as well as see firsthand the local festivities.
 For families based in India, this may mean eating your holiday dinner around a decorated fruit tree instead of the traditional pines.
 For those in Israel, it might mean chowing down on Kuku Sabzi, a traditional egg and herb based holiday dish.
 Whatever family traditions your assignees take part in, it’s sure to be a holiday they won’t soon forget.

 No matter where your assignees are celebrating this holiday season, make sure they set aside time to chat with family and friends.
 There’s nothing quite like a quick hello from family to make your assignees’ holiday special.
-For more advice on helping your assignees adjust abroad, check out the HR Manager’s Toolkit.
+To determine if your employees are experiencing culture shock during the holiday celebrations, check out 10 Signs Your Employees are Experiencing Culture Shock.